-Held: represents the number of meetings held during the time the director held office.
+Held: represents the number of meetings held during the time the Director held office or was a member of the relevant committee.

 Remuneration report (audited)

 The remuneration report details the key management personnel remuneration arrangements for the Group, in accordance with the requirements of the Corporations Act 2001 and its Regulations.